MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/shoptrader/_index.md

     - /payments/integrations/ecommerce-platforms/shoptrader/faq/processing-refunds/
     - /ecommerce-platforms/shoptrader/
 ---
-This free plugin to integrate MultiSafepay payment solutions into your Shoptrader webshop is developed and maintained by Shoptrader.
+Free plugin by Shoptrader to integrate MultiSafepay payment solutions into your webshop.

-For information about supported payment methods, email the Integration Team at <integration@multisafepay.com>
+For supported payment methods, email the Integration Team at <integration@multisafepay.com>

 ## Requirements
 You will need a MultiSafepay account.
 See [Getting started](/getting-started/).